 - Weight: single axle: 22,500, tandem: 45,000, tridum axles: 67,500, quadem: ?, 5 axles: 122,000, 6 axles: 130,000, 7 axles: 150,000, 8 axles: 160,000.

-Notes: Drivable cranes (or self propelled) weight limits.
+Notes: Cranes (driven of self-propelled) weight limits.
 Four axle cranes having a maximum GVW of 110,000 pounds: tandem axle cranes having a maximum of 60,900 lbs. and not more than 23 feet from the center of the first axle to the last axle.
 Five-axle cranes maximum gross vehicle weight of 114,500 lbs. with no more than 30,000 lbs. on a single axle or 45,000 lbs on any tandem axles or 66,100 lbs on tridem axles.
 Six axle cranes have a maximum gross vehicle weight of 115,000 lbs., with no more than 68,200 lbs on tandem axles.
 No more than 28′ from the center of the first axle to the last axle.
-Modular and mobile homes 16′ wide M-F travel only with travel time of 11:30 pm until 4:30 am as will be specified on the permit.
+Modular and mobile homes 16′ wide M-F travel only with a travel time of 11:30 pm until 4:30 am as will be specified on the permit.

 - Width: Over 12’ wide 1 rear (or front and rear if undivided highway).
 Over 13’ 6” 1 front and one rear escort.
 Over 15’ 1 front and 2 rear